paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-903-department-of-the-air-force.md

 1986—Subsec. (a)(2).
 Pub.
 L. 99–661 substituted “five years” for “10 years”.

+#### Effective Date of 2021 Amendment
+Amendment by Pub.
+L. 117–81 applicable with respect to appointments made on or after Dec.
+27, 2021, see section 901(g) of Pub.
+L. 117–81, set out as a note under [section 113 of this title](./chapter-002-department-of-defense.md#section-113).

 #### Effective Date of 2018 Amendment
 Amendment by Pub.
 L. 115–232 effective Feb.
 1, 2019, with provision for the coordination of amendments and special rule for certain redesignations, see section 800 of Pub.
 L. 115–232, set out as a note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001).

+#### Rating Chains for System Program Managers
+Pub.
+L. 112–239, div.
+A, title III, § 323, Jan.
+2, 2013, 126 Stat.
+1696, provided that: “The Secretary of the Air Force, in managing system program management responsibilities for sustainment programs not assigned to a program executive officer or a direct reporting program manager, shall comply with the Department of Defense Instructions regarding assignment of program responsibility.”

 #### Order of Succession
 For order of succession in event of death, permanent disability, or resignation of Secretary of the Air Force, see Ex.
 Ord.
 No. 12909, Apr.
 22, 1994, 59 F.R.
 21909, listed in a table under [section 3345 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section3345&num=0&edition=prelim), Government Organization and Employees.

-#### Rating Chains for System Program Managers
-Pub.
-L. 112–239, div.
-A, title III, § 323, Jan.
-2, 2013, 126 Stat.
-1696, provided that: “The Secretary of the Air Force, in managing system program management responsibilities for sustainment programs not assigned to a program executive officer or a direct reporting program manager, shall comply with the Department of Defense Instructions regarding assignment of program responsibility.”

 <a id="section-9014"></a>